The Gaussian Wave Packet Transform via Quadrature Rules

-The discretization of the integral \eqref{eq:fourier_integral} yields different approximations of the wave packet $\psi_0=g_{z_0}^{C_0,\e}$ in terms of the Gaussian basis functions $g_{j,k}$.
-To compare the corresponding approximation errors, we derive error bounds based on\\[-2mm] \begin{enumerate} \item[(TcM)] a truncation combined with a discretization of the truncated integral by the (compound) midpoint rule\\[-3mm] \item[(RS)] infinite Riemann sums on uniform grids\\[-3mm] \item[(GH)] Gauss--Hermite quadrature\\[-2mm] \end{enumerate} Discretizations based on TcM were already used by Kong et al.~for the TSTG method, but to the best of our knowledge it is the first time that Gauss--Hermite quadrature is used to derive a new variant of the Gaussian wave packet transform.
+The discretisation of the integral \eqref{eq:fourier_integral} yields different approximations of the wave packet $\psi_0=g_{z_0}^{C_0,\e}$ in terms of the Gaussian basis functions $g_{j,k}$.
+To compare the corresponding approximation errors, we derive error bounds based on\\[-2mm] \begin{enumerate} \item[(RS)] infinite Riemann sums on uniform grids\\[-3mm] \item[(TcM)] a truncation combined with a discretisation of the truncated integral by the (composite) midpoint rule\\[-3mm] \item[(GH)] Gauss--Hermite quadrature\\[-2mm] \end{enumerate} Discretisations based on TcM were already used by Kong et al.~for the TSTG method, but to the best of our knowledge it is the first time that Gauss--Hermite quadrature is used to derive a new variant of the Gaussian wave packet transform.
 In particular, Gauss--Hermite quadrature can be treated efficiently in high dimensions by sparse-grids, see \S\ref{sub:h_dim_quadrature}.\\